senzhaocode/FuSViz_docs/docs/Usage_manual.md

 * `Partner_start` and `Partner_end: 48673055 and 48673059` - the zero-based starting and one-based end position of the other breakpoint of the SV on `Partner_chr`
 * `chrX: 95551524-95551528` - the chromosome, zero-based starting and one-based end position of the clicked SV breakpoint

 Bedgraph tracks display the frequency of recurrent breakpoints across samples.
-After clicking one peak, the frequency (e.g. `value: 1`) of breakpoint (e.g. `Position: 57040074-57040076`) is shown in a pop-up window.
+After clicking one peak, the frequency (e.g. `value: 1`) of a breakpoint (e.g. `Position: 57040074-57040076`) is shown in a pop-up window.

 Bed and bedgraph tracks could be used for an identiification of breakpoint hotspot regions (see breakpoint hotspots highlighted in dashline boxes, which links a recurrent inversion between `chrX:2197061-2197064` and `chrX:48672810-48672813`).